This Actor To Play The Role Of Dhirubhai Ambani In Salman Khan's Bharat, Can You Guess Who It Is?

 Katrina Kaif Plays Salman Khan's Boss In Bharat

-While Salman Khan and Katrina Kaif were casted as equals in all their previous movies, Bharat will see Katrina Kaif playing Salman Khan's boss.
+While Salman Khan and Katrina Kaif were cast as equals in all their previous movies, Bharat will see Katrina Kaif playing Salman Khan's boss.
 "In Ek Tha Tiger and Tiger Zinda Hai both Salman and Katrina were equals.
 However in Bharat, Katrina will be playing Salman Khan's boss", the source summed it up.

 Most Read: This Actor Had The Guts To Openly Ask Katrina Kaif For Marriage Right In Front Of Salman Khan